Big (musical): Synopsis

-The next day, waiting for Billy under the clocktower at FAO Schwarz ("The Time Of Your Life") Josh meets MacMillan, the head of a toy company whose sales have suddenly plummeted.
-He, the 12-year-old that he is, tells him what his toys lack.
-What he sees, however, is a 30-year-old man with an amazing insight into toys, children, and (when they discover a piano keyboard they can dance on) having fun ("Fun").
-He offers him a great job.
+The next day, while waiting for Billy under the clocktower at FAO Schwarz ("The Time Of Your Life") Josh meets MacMillan, the head of a toy company whose sales have suddenly plummeted.
+He, 12-year-old that he is, tells MacMillan what his toys lack.
+What the latter sees, however, is a 30-year-old man with an amazing insight into toys, children, and (when they discover a piano keyboard they can dance on) having fun ("Fun").
+He offers Josh a great job.
 He enters the adult world of business.
 His innocence causes chaos.
-MacMillan cancels the company's Christmas toy, which his employees say "can't miss".
+MacMillan cancels the company's Christmas toy, which his employees say "can't miss."
 The executives panic.
 Paul Seymour, V.P. in charge of product development, wants revenge for the cancellation ("Josh's Welcome").
 Susan Lawrence, V.P in charge of marketing, whose affair with Paul is just ending, finds herself attracted to Josh ("Here We Go Again").
 (In the touring and rental versions of the show, this scene opens with the executives singing about the toy business ("Welcome To MacMillan Toys").
 Paul and Susan's songs have also been rewritten ("MacMillan Toys 2"), and she has an additional song regarding a wedding-obsessed secretary ("My Secretary's In Love").)

 As a perk of his job, Josh is given a loft apartment.
 He furnishes it with toys.
 Susan arrives to make a pass at him (in the tour version, "Let's Not Move Too Fast").
 Misreading her intentions, he innocently tries to find something they can do together ("Do You Want To Play Games"), and finally turns on a toy planetarium that fills the room with stars ("Stars, Stars, Stars").
 Beguiled, she finds herself spending the night there—angelically in separate bunks.
 (In the tour version, she reminisces about her first love after he has fallen asleep ("Little Susan Lawrence").)
 At a company party, Paul learns of Susan's night with Josh and picks a fight with him.
 She comforts him and once again, his innocence wins her heart.
 MacMillan challenges his executives to come up with a new Christmas toy, and demands for them to find a way to relate to their children.
 Josh suggests dancing ("Cross The Line").
 He gets everyone to do a line dance, during which Susan gives him a kiss unlike any he had ever received as a boy from his mother.
 When Billy arrives with the list of carnivals which has finally arrived, he chooses to go off with her.
 The adult world is beginning to attract him.